 Ferdinand's forces backed by Bavaria , Spain, and his other allies were able to defeat Frederick and reconquer Bohemia.
 Ferdinand then marched into Bohemia supported by Austrian troops and dfeated the Bohemians in the battle of the White Mountain, near Prague.
 The Elector Frederick was deposed and forced to flee.
 He became known as the "Winter King" and Elizabeth the Winter Queen" because of their brief reign.
 Transylvania proved more difficult to deal with and the war continued on and off until 1626.
 Ferdinand and his Catholic allies completely occupied Frederick's hereditary possessions both in Bohemia and the Rhineland (1623).
 The Catholic religion and Ferdinand's imperial authority were restored.
 The elective Bohemian monarchy was remade into an hereditary Habsburg province.
 This meant that Ferdinand and the Catholic League was in firm control of southern Germany for the first time since the Reformation.

 The Protestant princes of northern Germany were concerned by developments in the south.
-They had no answered calls from the Bohemians for support.
-Even so, they were concerned that Ferdinnd and the Catholic League would next move north.
+They had not answered calls from the Bohemian Protestabnts for support.
+Even so, they were concerned for good reason that Ferdinnd and the Catholic League would next move north.
+Fortunatekly for them, the French although Cztholic had effectively closed down the Spanish Road.
+Even so they faced Catholic military forces that Ferdinznd was determine to use to stamp out Protestantism and unify Germany which he came very close to accomplishing.

 Johann Tserclaes, Count von Tilly, was Emperor Maximilian's field commander.
 Duke Maximilian I of Bavaria, with the army of the Catholic League under Tilly, played a key role in in the victory of the Imperial forces in Bohemia at the White Mountain near Prague (November 1620).
 John George of Saxony, a leading German Protestant prince, came to the support of Ferdinand (the Winter King) who lost control of Bohemia.